Low-gravity process engineering: Materials processing

-Materials processing in space offers unique opportunities for producing novel materials and improving existing manufacturing techniques.
+Materials processing in space provides unique challenges to traditional techniques as well as allowing for novel procedures that wouldn't work in high-gravity.

 Crystal growth in space benefits from the absence of gravity-induced convection and sedimentation.
 This environment allows for the growth of larger, more perfect crystals with fewer defects.
 Space-grown crystals have applications in electronics, optics, and pharmaceutical research.

 Metallurgy and alloy formation in microgravity can result in materials with unique properties.
 The absence of buoyancy-driven convection allows for more uniform mixing of molten metals and the creation of novel alloys and composites that are difficult or impossible to produce on Earth.

 Additive manufacturing in low-gravity environments presents both challenges and opportunities.
 While the absence of gravity can affect material deposition and layer adhesion, it also allows for the creation of complex structures without the need for support materials.
 This technology has potential applications in on-demand manufacturing of spare parts and tools for long-duration space missions.